CS Ph.D. at UIUC. AI agents · language models · information retrieval · multimodality. Knowledge underpins reasoning.

 If LLM Is the Wizard, Then Code Is the Wand: A Survey on How Code Empowers Large Language Models to Serve as Intelligent Agents

-Ke Yang*, Jiateng Liu*, John Wu, Chaoqi Yang, Yi R. Fung, Sha Li, Zixuan Huang, Xu Cao, Xingyao Wang, Yiquan Wang, Heng Ji, ChengXiang Zhai (* indicates equal contributions)
+Ke Yang*, Jiateng Liu*, John Wu, Chaoqi Yang, Yi R. Fung, Sha Li, Zixuan Huang, Xu Cao, Xingyao Wang, Yiquan Wang, Heng Ji, and ChengXiang Zhai

-The Wizard survey explores the synergy between code and large language models (LLMs), highlighting how code empowers LLMs and benefits LLM when they serve as intelligent agents.
-We emphasized code’s readability, symbolic abstraction, and graph structure, presenting it as a valuable component in LLMs’ training corpus.
+TL;DRThe Wizard survey explores the synergy between code and large language models (LLMs), highlighting how code empowers LLMs and benefits LLMs when they serve as intelligent agents.
+We emphasize code’s readability, symbolic abstraction, and graph structure, presenting it as a valuable component in LLMs’ training corpus.

 ADEPT: A DEbiasing PrompT Framework

-Ke Yang, Charles Yu, Yi Fung, Manling Li, Heng Ji
+Ke Yang, Charles Yu, Yi Fung, Manling Li, and Heng Ji

-ADEPT introduces a novel debaising loss function based on counterfactual bias and manifold learning insights.
-“Prompt” here refers to prompt-tuning (peft) rather than prompt-engineering.
+TL;DRADEPT introduces a novel debiasing loss function based on counterfactual bias and manifold learning insights.
+"Prompt" here refers to prompt-tuning (peft) rather than prompt-engineering.